CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

   --o-visualization ancom-Subject.qzv
 ```

-Once you're confortable with the individual steps of this workflow, you could use [this shell script](), to run the entire workflow
+Once you're confortable with the individual steps of this workflow, you could use [this shell script](), to run the entire workflow.

+{% include warning.html content="the additional steps outlined below are still a work in progress, and we want to spend more time exploring these steps before we can make solid recommendations....so proceed at your own risk!" %}

 ## Step 10: supervised machine learning